yogthos/selmer-java/README.md

 </dependency>
 ```

-Then can call it using `org.yogthos.Selmer:
+Then you can start using it as seen in the example below:

 ```java
 import java.util.Arrays;